solliancenet/azure-synapse-analytics-workshop-400/day-02/lab03-dw-optimization-part-1.md

     >**Important**
     >
     >Make sure you disable result set caching on the SQL pool.
-Failing to do so will have a negative imact on the remainder of this lab, as it will skew execution times and defeat the purpose of several upcoming exercises.
+Failing to do so will have a negative impact on the remainder of this lab, as it will skew execution times and defeat the purpose of several upcoming exercises.

     >**Note**
     >